 Google Data Studio is another popular data visualization tool.
-Users can build different reports with Google Data Studio, including data charts and pivot tables.
-You can also visualize your social media analytics into these reports to discover patterns or significant relationships between variables.
+Users can build reports with Google Data Studio, including data charts and pivot tables.
+In these reports, you can also visualize your social media analytics to discover patterns or significant relationships between variables.

-While Tableau and Google Data Studio are popular data visualization tools, many free options available online can be just as powerful.
+While Tableau and Google Data Studio are popular data visualization tools, many free online options can be just as powerful.

 Social media data visualization tools are good for telling a story using charts, graphs, and other visualizations.
-It’s also beneficial because it allows other people to view and interact with the data visualization itself.
-It’s important to note that data visualizations may also be referred to as a social media dashboard or social scorecard.
+It’s also beneficial because it allows others to view and interact with the data visualization.
+It’s important to note that data visualizations may also be referred to as a social media dashboard or scorecard.

-There are two main types of social media data reports: Campaign Performance and Social Media Scorecards.
+There are two main social media data reports: Campaign Performance and Social Media Scorecards.

-A social media scorecard is a report and visualization that uses one or more metrics to determine an organization’s success in each of the three areas of social media marketing — relationship, listening, and engagement.
-Generally, these are assessed by audience size, share of voice or conversation, social media engagement, and customer care metrics like complaints received, etc. Many social media scorecards are designed around monthly or quarterly reviews that assess progress toward pre-defined goals.
+A social media scorecard is a report and visualization that uses metrics to determine an organization’s success in each of the three areas of social media marketing — relationship, listening, and engagement.
+Generally, these are assessed by audience size, share of voice or conversation, social media engagement, and customer care metrics like complaints received.
+Many social media scorecards are designed around monthly or quarterly reviews that assess progress toward pre-defined goals.

-Social media campaign performance is the practice of identifying, collecting, organizing, analyzing, and reporting on a program or campaign.
-It is the process of evaluating, measuring, and interpreting social media results and will include financial metrics like sales and ROI.
+Social media campaign performance involves identifying, collecting, organizing, analyzing, and reporting on a program or campaign.
+It evaluates, measures, and interprets social media results, including financial metrics like sales and ROI.
 It will also have social media data like clicks, CTR, impressions, clicks to the website, conversion rates, and unqualified leads.

 In any case, exporting the data into a social data report is the right thing to do.
-It depends upon how sophisticated your audience is or whether they have a license to Tableau or other data visualization tools.
+It depends on your audience’s sophistication or whether they have a license to Tableau or other data visualization tools.
 Whatever you choose, it’s always a best practice to visualize social analysis using social software.

 The great thing about putting the data into a report is that you can control the whole narrative and tell a story from one slide or page to another.
 The bad thing about putting it into a report is that some people might not read it in the file sizes are too high.

 The biggest takeaway is this: brands must use social media data to inform how they engage with audiences.
 This can go a variety of different ways.
-You could use this data to inform headlines, social media content, blogs, and you can also prioritize media relations strategy based on what the audience is reading and sharing online.
+You could use this data to inform headlines, social media content, and blogs.
+You can also prioritize media relations strategy based on what the audience reads and shares online.